jochenalt/Pentapod-Design/docs/assembly.md

 <img width=500 src="../images/assembly-putservo-to-hip.jpg"/>

-Screw down the hip joint to the rest of the leg and lay the wires as shown in the picture
+Screw down the hip joint to the thigh's servo disk and lay the wires as shown in the picture.
+The hip's DRS-0101 is part of the HerkuleX bus of the knee and the foot, so we need to connect the knee's wire to the hips outgoing socket.

 <img width=500 src="../images/assembly-prepare-hip-wire.jpg"/>

-Put the other half on the hip and carefully move the wires aside.
+Put the other half on the hip and carefully move the wires aside the bearing hole.
 The halves fit well, iff the wires are correctly located.
 If not, some experience is required to place them in the rabbets.
 If the hip halves have a gap, the wires are not placed correctly.
 Do not act with force, you will only damage the wires.

 <img width=500 src="../images/assembly-hip-bottom-half.jpg"/>